 The Small Business Matters Boot Camp is designed to assist small business owners and operators who face these challenges by giving them the time and tools necessary to steer their business in the right direction.
 Perhaps most importantly, you’ll have the opportunity to network with entrepreneurs that are battling the same challenges and obstacles that your business faces every day.

 More than 3,000 small business leaders have participated in this training nationwide.
-Our next program begins on February 27 with four full days of executive development on the following Thursdays:
+Our next program begins on January 28, 2021 with five full days of executive development on the following Thursdays:

 Topics of discussion include:

 - Financial Management

 - Organizational Design